gutesy/gamification/_pages/about.md

 This website was created using the Academic Template created by user rjzupokii on GitHub.
 A link to the template can be found here: https://github.com/academicpages/academicpages.github.io

+We declare that artificial intelligence (studiGPT-4.1. and Notebook LM) was used to generate the initial content outline and text of the meta-analysis summary.
+ChatGPT 4.1 was used to help provide direction for setting up the website.
+The final text, analyses, and selection of materials were developed and verified by us.

 Meta-Analysis Summary
 -